We note special achievements by women in politics, sport, academia, arts, etc.

 We note with sadness that Nancy Bird Walton has died aged 93.
 Nancy was the first woman to gain a Flying Licence at the age of 17 after training by Kingsford Smith.
 She flew Air Ambulances in the outback for many years and, as a pioneer trailblazer contributed much to the aviation industry.
 The latest huge commercial jetliner A380 was named after her, in her honour.

 Our Kerry!
 Congratulations to Kerry Lovering who was awarded an Order of Australia Medal in the 2008 Australia Day Honours for services to women and for her life of working for women.
-Kerry is a long-time feminist, the Convenor of Women’s Electoral Lobby Victoria and a Past President of the League of Women Voters.
+Click for The Age article about it all.
+Kerry is a long-time feminist, the Secretary of Women’s Electoral Lobby Victoria and a Past President of the League of Women Voters.
 After graduation, her career covers Director of the Women’s Bureau in the Commonwealth Department of Employment and Industrial Relations, Senior Research Fellow at the Institute of Family Studies, Senior Advisor in the Equal Employment Opportunity Bureau of the Commonwealth Public Service Board, Manager of Equal Employment Opportunity in the Victorian State Electricity Commission, Director of Equal Opportunity at Melbourne City Council and Review Officer at the WorkCover Corporation of South Australia.
-CLICK to read The Age article about it all.

 A generous donation has been received by WEL Victoria from the National Tertiary Education Union on behalf of Sandra Caine, a member of the union and also a member of WEL Victoria.
 Many thanks.

-Heart-felt congratulations to Mrs Gail Kelly for being the first female CEO of the Westpac Bank starting on 1 February 2008.
+Heart-felt congratulations to Gail Kelly for being the first female CEO of the Westpac Bank starting on 1 February 2008.
 This appointment makes her the only woman CEO of a Top-20 Australian company.
-WEL done indeed.

 WEL applauds Joan Kirner’s launch of the 2008 Victorian Women’s Honour Roll, singing “I am Woman“.
 The Women’s Affairs Minister, Jacinta Allan, says the roll celebrates the achievements of women from all walks of life.
 Included were swimming champ Brooke Hanson and actor/philanthropist Kerry Armstrong.